sprice89/dwt-docs/indepth/initialize.md

      function (errorString) { alert(errorString); }
  );
 ```
 And just like that, a Web TWAIN object is created and ready to be used via `DWObject`.
-That pretty much sums up the initialzation process and the various things that go into it.
+That pretty much sums up the initialization process and the various things that go into it.